dylantcon/clinicore/README.md

 ### RelayCommand.cs
 ## Converters
 ### PhysicianAssignmentConverter.cs
 Implements an IValueConverter that transforms a physician's GUID to a human-readable assignment status string for display in XAML.
-This converter accesses the ProfileRegistry singleton to resolve physician IDs to names, displaying "Dr. [Name]" for valid assignments, "Assigned" for unresolved GUIDs, or "Unassigned" for null values, providing clear visual feedback in patient management interfaces.
+This converter accesses the Profileservice singleton to resolve physician IDs to names, displaying "Dr. [Name]" for valid assignments, "Assigned" for unresolved GUIDs, or "Unassigned" for null values, providing clear visual feedback in patient management interfaces.

 ### MainPage.xaml
 Default MAUI application template page displaying a sample UI with .NET Bot image and counter button.
 This page is not actively used in the CliniCore application flow, as the app immediately navigates to LoginPage on startup, but remains as the original template artifact demonstrating basic MAUI page structure and event handling.